 Probably her favorite part of the writing process—aside from when things absolutely click together—is background work and research.
 She is firm in the belief that for a world and story to be believable, it absolutely must have a solid foundation, and thoroughly enjoys creating that foundation just as much as the actual writing itself.

-Many of the ideas come from sleeping inspiration–movie-like dreams that linger after waking and get scribbled down for later sussing out–but also from the desire to read a particular type of story or setting or character… but not finding it anywhere.
+Much of impetus to write what she writes comes from the desire to read a particular type of story or setting or character… but not finding it anywhere.
 More and more often, the question comes up: “I wish I could read a story about This Thing, but it hasn’t been written yet.”